gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 </p>
 <p>
 Importing modules may add other suffix symbols.
-For instance, importing a module named <code>gmp</code>, which calculates numbers in arbitrary precision, would add a suffix <code>L</code> that represents numbers that may consist of many digits.
+For instance, importing a module named <code class="highlighter-rouge">gmp</code>, which calculates numbers in arbitrary precision, would add a suffix <code class="highlighter-rouge">L</code> that represents numbers that may consist of many digits.
 </p>
 <p>
 You can also add your own suffix symbols by using Suffix Manager that is responsible for managing suffix symbols and their associated functions.